astreum/lib/README.md

 ## Lispeum Machine Quickstart

 The Lispeum virtual machine (VM) is embedded inside `astreum.Node`.
-You feed it Lispeum source text, and the node tokenizes, parses, and **evaluates** the resulting AST inside an isolated *session* (lexical environment).
+You feed it Lispeum source text, and the node tokenizes, parses, and **evaluates** the resulting AST inside an isolated environment.

 ```python
 from astreum.node import Node